 Many victims of Sudden Cardiac Arrest can be saved by rapid defibrillation, or shocking of the heart.
 If defibrillation is available in the first 60 seconds of an arrest, the chance of survival approaches 90%.
 For every minute that passes without defibrillation, a victim’s chance of survival decreases by ten percent.
 After as little as ten minutes, very few resuscitation attempts are successful.
 While cardiopulmonary resuscitation (CPR) “buys time”, CPR alone is generally not enough.

 Survivors of cardiac arrest usually have four things in common:

 - Someone witnessed the event, recognized the emergency and called 911.

-- Someone started chest compressions and rescue breathing (CPR) immediately.
+- Someone started chest compressions (CPR) immediately.

 - Someone arrived quickly with an Automated External Defibrillator (AED) to shock the heart back to a healthier rhythm.

 - Emergency medical personnel provided advanced care and subsequently transported the victim to an appropriate hospital.

 In the link found below, you will find a complete list of facilities with the actual AED locations that have joined the City of Arlington’s effort to provide public access to defibrillation.
 With their help and continued participation, we are making Arlington a city where everyone gets the highest quality of emergency care.
 Click on the link below to open the pdf document.